JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     **`Key`** field.
 Check **`Allow write access`** to allow Documenter to commit the generated documentation to the repo.

- 2. Next add the long private key to the Travis/GitHub Actions settings page using the provided link.
+ 2. Next add the long private key to the Travis settings page using the provided link.
     Again note that you should include **no whitespace** when copying the key.
 In the **`Environment Variables`** section add a key with the name `DOCUMENTER_KEY` and the value that was printed out. **Do not** set the variable to be displayed in the build log.
 Then click **`Add`**.